WyattAutomation/Launchpi-Looper/README.md

 This is a quick upload of edited example code from https://github.com/eavelardev/novation-launchpad which is based on FMMT666's Launchpad.py that you can find here: https://github.com/FMMT666/launchpad.py

 The point of this is to provide code and documentation on setup and usage of Novation Launchpad MIDI controllers with a Raspberry Pi or similar cheap ARM board for looping audio samples in a live music context.
-I will update this soon to include installation and useage instructions, as well as additional features.
+I will update this soon to include installation and useage instructions.

 ## Getting Started